Aliyaminim/ParaCL/README.md

 # ParaCL interpreter

 ## About
 ParaCL is a custom C-like language.
-This project provides an interpreter for the ParaCL language.

 This project provides an interpreter for the ParaCL language.

-##Code snippet in ParaCL
+## Code snippet in ParaCL
 ```bash
 n = ?;
 fact = 1;